 The Galapagos penguin is one of the most iconic species of the Archipelago.
-It is the third smallest species of penguin and the only species to be found on north of the equator and nest entirely within the tropics.
+It is the third smallest species of penguin and the only species to be found on the north of the equator and nest entirely within the tropics.
 On the surface, penguins swim slowly, half-submerged, but underwater – they fly through the water using their vestigial wings for propulsion.

 From the 20 islands in the archipelago, there are only 2 where these marine birds can be seen: Fernandina and Isabela.
-During the Western Islands itinerary of the Santa Cruz II Galapagos cruise, the animal that gets everyone the most excited in our Santa Cruz Itineraries is always the penguin.
+The animal that gets everyone the most excited in our Santa Cruz Itineraries is always the penguin.
 Nevertheless, as the Galapagos Islands are a completely natural ecosystem (that sometimes rather “capricious”), the presence of Galapagos penguins at visitor sites cannot always be guaranteed.
 Even getting the magnificent chance to snorkel next to these amazing animals is often a matter of extraordinary luck.

-After the briefing that we were given the day before going to Tagus Cove on Isabela Island, everyone’s expectations were notably high.
-Unsurprisingly, most people signed up for the deep water snorkeling activity.
+Everyone’s expectations were notably high.
+Unsurprisingly, most people signed up for the deepwater snorkeling activity.

 After a short hike and panga ride, we all got ready with our snorkeling gear.
 The best part was that we knew the penguins were around on this day because we had the chance to see a couple of them feeding at our disembarking spot before our hike earlier that morning.
 As soon as we arrived at our snorkeling area, everyone had the same goal on the mind: find a Galapagos penguin to swim with.